jgallen23/resistance/README.md

 # Resistance
 ----
-Resistance is a tiny flow control library for javascript.
+Resistance is a tiny (463 bytes, 298 bytes gzipped) flow control library for javascript.

 ## Usage